 Travel is valuable; so is school

 My sons were in preschool and first grade when I first started this site and I kicked what was already a fairly active family travel schedule into an even higher gear.
+Come rain or shine, my boys and I got out exploring the world.
+Putting on their kids waterproof shoes and waterproof coats, we would be ready for whatever weather we were hit with.
 I cringe when I think of my posture during those early days because I was so quick to dismiss the notion that I would ever think twice about pulling my children from school to travel.
 To my mind, nothing that the boys were doing in school would trump what they could learn from the experiences I would show them.
 I didn’t like the fact that our public school even had an attendance policy (based on state law), which seemed rigid and uncompromising to me.